yinan-c/RSS-GPT/README.md

 [![](https://img.shields.io/github/last-commit/yinan-c/RSS-GPT/main?label=feeds%20refreshed)](https://yinan-c.github.io/RSS-GPT/)
 [![](https://img.shields.io/github/license/yinan-c/RSS-GPT)](https://github.com/yinan-c/RSS-GPT/blob/master/LICENSE)

+The workflow is still valid to use (using your own fork), but feeds update in this repo is suspended for now.
 If you need a web GUI to manage feeds better, check out my latest project: [RSSBrew](https://github.com/yinan-c/RSSBrew), a self-hosted RSS-GPT alternative with more features and customizability, built with Django.

 ## What is this?